Laurence Batty: Fulham

-Brentford (loan and permanent transfer)
+Brentford

 Batty dropped down to the Third Division to sign for Brentford on loan in February 1991, with Tony Parks moving the other way on loan.
 Two months later, he signed a contract until the end of the season.
 He failed to receive a call into the first team squad and instead played for the reserves, making five appearances before departing at the end of the 1990–91 season.

 Woking

 Batty returned to Non-League football to sign for Isthmian League First Division club Woking during the 1991 off-season.
 He was an ever-present in the league in his first season and collected the first silverware of his career with the First Division title, which the Cards won at a canter.
 Rarely for a goalkeeper, Batty also scored four goals during the season, three penalties and one from open play in a match versus Wivenhoe Town.
 His performances also won him the club's Player of the Year award.
 Playing in the Conference for the 1992–93 season, Batty made 39 appearances as the Cards consolidated their position with an eighth-place finish.
 He continued to be a first team regular over the following three seasons, in which Woking challenged for promotion to the Football League with a third-place and two runners-up finishes in the Conference.
 Despite frustration in the league, Batty won four cups during those three seasons, collecting two FA Trophies and two Surrey Senior Cups.

 Batty made 32 appearances during the 1996–97 season, an eventful campaign in which he missed six weeks with a fractured hand, won his third FA Trophy and helped the Cards take Premiership club Coventry City to a replay in the third round of the FA Cup.
 After his third FA Trophy win, he said "the first one is the most special but I was delighted to keep a clean sheet for the first time at Wembley".
 As a recognition of Batty's continued service, he was awarded a testimonial versus former club Fulham in August 1999.
 Batty continued to play on until the end of the 1999–00 season, having seen his appearance-count diminish over the previous two seasons with the emergence of young understudy Darryl Flahavan.
 In the summer of 2000, Batty stalled over signing a new one-year contract and was then released by manager Colin Lippiatt in a summer clearout.
 Batty made over 500 appearances and scored five goals during his 9 years with Woking.